Fishing Amistad Reservoir

-The clear blue water of Amistad Reservoir provides fishing.
-Black Bass, stripers, channel and yellow catfish attract many anglers to Amistad NRA.
+The clear blue water of Amistad Reservoir provides excellent fishing opportunities.
+Black Bass, stripers, channel and yellow catfish attract many anglers to Amistad.

 Texas fishing license requirements apply when fishing on the US side of Amistad Reservoir.
 When in Mexican waters, you must adhere to Mexican fishing regulations, which differ considerably from Texas State Regulations in terms of size and catch limits.
 The border with Mexico is indicated by numbered buoys running along the main channel of the Rio Grande.

 For current Mexico fishing license information, go to www.conapescasandiego.org or call 619-233-4324.

 Information on Mexican permits can also be obtained locally from:

 - Amistad Marine at 7348 US Hwy 90 W across from Spur 454, or by phone at 830-775-0878.

 - Anglers Lodge at 8969 US Hwy 90 W between Spur 454 and the Visitor Information Center, or by phone at 830-775-1586.

 - Three Rivers RV Park at 9670 US Hwy 90 W across from the Visitor Information Center, or by phone at 830-778-2241.

 You can fish from shore anywhere outside of harbors and designated swim areas.
 Fishing is prohibited in these areas because hooks and fishing line can result in injury or drowning.
 Courtesy fishing docks are currently located at Blackbrush Point off of picnic site #9.
 It is also possible to fish off of the old highway bridge at 277 North and South.